-Our tests are improving patient care in thyroid, prostate, lung, and bladder cancer, as well as in interstitial lung disease.
+In the United States, our tests are improving patient care in thyroid, prostate, lung, and bladder cancer, as well as in interstitial lung disease.

-Currently all of our tests in the U.S. are serviced through our own CLIA certified laboratories in South San Francisco and San Diego, California, and Austin, Texas.
+Currently all of our tests are serviced through our own CLIA certified laboratories in South San Francisco and San Diego, California; and Austin, Texas.
 We manage our labs with a focus on operational excellence and continuous improvement.
 We measure performance using such criteria as lab-processing turnaround time, failure rates and deviation vs. control.
 We have an active monitoring program to ensure lab operations exceed regulatory requirements.
-We use a systematic, analytical approach aimed at delivering optimal outcomes for patients and referring physicians, while driving cost and laberficiency improvement as we scale operations.
+We use a systematic, analytical approach aimed at delivering optimal outcomes for patients and referring physicians, while driving cost and lab-efficiency improvement as we scale operations.